 Rooibos is reddish in colour hence it is called red bush.
 Rooibos is rich in antioxidants and can protect the body against stroke, heart problems and cancer.

 African herbs can be chewed raw, dried and made into teas or they could be cooked as vegetable stews and soups.
-Which ever way you choose to have them, the fact is they are healthy and healing ailments in your body.
+Which ever way you choose to have them, the fact is they are healthy and they heal ailments in your body.
 Have some herbs everyday and let me know how you get on with them.
 Leave a comment or question and I will get back to you within 24 hours.